TangHoang/workout-tracker/README.md

 - Log for every day
 - Log for every exercise

-I am developping this application using HTML, Javascript and CSS.
+I am developing this application using HTML, Javascript and CSS.
 To store the data, I am using the local storage API.

 Manually updating the UI when data changes is a time consuming process.
 That is why I want to use Vue.js in the future.